james-aguirre/c0323-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the default `flex-direction` of a `flex` container?
+Row

-- What is the default `flex-wrap` of a `flex` container?
+- What is the default `flex-wrap` of a `flex` container? no wrap

-- What axis do the `justify-content` properties work on?
+- What axis do the `justify-content` properties work on? the main axis of the current row of flex container

-- What axis do the `align-items` properties work on?
+- What axis do the `align-items` properties work on? the cross axis of the current line of flex container

 ## Notes